-- Appoint the Chief Communities Officer and the Senior Communities Officer Violence and Domestic Abuse as the Councils Points of Contact for issues relating to Serious Violence and Domestic Abuse. - Continue to work in Partnership and work with all relevant partners, including Police, Neighbouring Councils, Commissioned Services, Education, Health, Voluntary Sector etc. - Ensure appropriate secure multi agency information sharing systems are in place. - Deliver existing partnership based action plans which contribute to improving safety for women and girls in the evenings including the Purple flag action plan - Continue to be active members of the Strategic Violence Reduction Board which oversees strategic coordination serious violence prevention and reduction City and County wide. - Continue as an active member of: - The Safer Notts Board - The South Notts Community Safety Partnership - Multi Agency Risk Assessment Meetings (MARAC) - The Domestic Abuse Partnership Board - The Domestic Abuse Steering Group - o The White Ribbon Steering Group - The Serious Organised Crime Board - Organised Crime Gang Management Meetings - The Nottinghamshire Assurance, Learning and Implementation Group (DHRs) - The Child Sexual Exploitation Concerns Network - Neighbourhood Safeguarding and Disruption Meetings - County Criminal Exploitation Panel Meetings - The Violence and Criminal Exploitation Steering Group - o The Nottinghamshire Violence Reduction Unit - The Broxtowe Safeguarding Children's Workshops - o The District Officers Safeguarding Group

-- The Anti-Social Behaviour Group

-- The Sanctuary and Safe Accommodation Group

-- The Safeguarding Assurance and Development Group

-- CHANNEL Panel Meetings (PREVENT)
+- Appoint the Head of Communities and Crime, the Communities and Crime Manager and the Senior Communities Officer Violence and Domestic Abuse as the Councils Points of Contact for issues relating to Serious Violence and Domestic Abuse. - Continue to work in Partnership and work with all relevant partners, including Police, Neighbouring Councils, Commissioned Services, Education, Health, Voluntary Sector etc. - Ensure appropriate secure multi agency information sharing systems are in place. - Deliver existing partnership based action plans which contribute to improving safety for women and girls in the evenings including the Purple flag action plan - Continue to be active members of the Strategic Violence Reduction Board which oversees strategic coordination serious violence prevention and reduction City and County wide. - Continue as an active member of; - The Safer Notts Board - The South Notts Community Safety Partnership - Multi Agency Risk Assessment Meetings (MARAC) - o The Domestic Abuse Partnership Board - The Domestic Abuse Steering Group - The White Ribbon Steering Group - The Serious Organised Crime Board - Organised Crime Gang Management Meetings - The Nottinghamshire Assurance, Learning and Implementation Group - The Child Sexual Exploitation Concerns Network - Neighbourhood Safeguarding and Disruption Meetings - County Criminal Exploitation Panel Meetings - The Violence and Criminal Exploitation Steering Group - The Nottinghamshire Violence Reduction Partnership - o The Broxtowe Safeguarding Children's Workshops - The District Officers Safeguarding Group - The Anti Social Behaviour Group - The Sanctuary and Safe Accommodation Group - The Safeguarding Assurance and Development Group - CHANNEL Panel Meetings (PREVENT)